-Compacted Math 6 Plus / Math 7 Plus (20092Y0COM)
+Compacted 6 Plus / 7 Plus (20092Y0COM)

-Compacted Math 6 Plus / Math 7 Plus provides students a more accelerated version of the content in Math 6 Plus and Math 7 Plus.
+Compacted 6 Plus / 7 Plus provide students a more accelerated version of the content in 6 Plus and 7 Plus.
 Overall, this course will include all content objectives for grade 6, grade 7 and half of the course content for grade 8.
 Due to the quick pace of this course, it is designed for the highly proficient and highly gifted learner.
 Parents and students are strongly recommended to consult with their principal, counselor and/or other appropriate school staff prior to requesting this course to gain a full understanding of its requirements and in what format it is offered.